 In this blog, we’ll briefly cover what hats they wear and some resources for you to find out more about this unique career opportunity.

-Who Makes a Good Musician or Artist Manager?
+Who Makes a Good Artist Manager?

 First and foremost, a successful music manager loves their clients.
 They believe in their music.
 It’s almost impossible to manage someone if the person or the band lacks skills.
 A band manager must have the confidence that they have a star on their hands.